Bachelor of Science (B.S.) in Psychology (16 courses, 54 credits)

-Required Core Course B.S. students must complete the following five courses.
+Required Core Course B.S. students must complete the following four courses, plus PSY 2100.

 Foundation and Elective Courses